Gravitational waves make a big noise

 4. Instruments vulnerable to interference from vibration and background 'noise'.

 So what did the LIGO scientists detect, if anything?
 What we think they may have detected, and similar previous experiments might have detected too, are the magnetic lines of force which surround all material things, arising from the movement and interaction of electrically-charged bodies.
 However, this is simply our personal conjecture, based on the information available, but not without sound foundation.
-For occult science affirms that ours is an electric Universe and not an atom is devoid of this mysterious force.
+For Occult Science affirms that ours is an electric Universe and not an atom is devoid of this mysterious force.
 It informs and conditions every material thing, from interstellar dust particles, such as electrons and protons, to human beings, planets and entire galaxies, as you can read in our article on 'why matter matters.'

 Cashing in on waves